 Backache and neck pain: Majority of the population, more than 30 yrs of age, face back and neck problem due to bad posture, obesity, injury etc. Management of slip disc or canal stenosis will require relevant MRI with medical, surgical or physiotherapy intervention.
 Spine surgery is quick and safe, thanks to modern techniques.

-Emergency Unit and Intensive care: Life threatening conditions are dealt with sophisticated monitoring equipments, ventilators and good intensivists.
+Emergency Unit and Critical Care: Life threatening conditions are dealt with sophisticated monitoring equipments, ventilators and good intensivists.
 Highly trained specialists are on duty 24×7 at ISIC.

 Neuroradiology center: Easy access to Magnetic Resonance Imaging (MRI) & Computed Tomography scans (CT) day and night, trained staff and immediate reporting is ensured at ISIC.